-2018 US\$'000 2017 US\$'000
+2019 US\$'000 2018 US\$'000

 Assurance Services

-PwC Australian firm 224 150
+PwC Australian firm 204 224

-Network firms of PwC Australian firm 93 94
+Network firms of PwC Australian firm 87 93

-Total remuneration for audit services 317 244
+Total remuneration for audit services 291 317

 Non-assurance services

+PwC Australian firm

-Tax compliance services 47 29
+Tax compliance services 66 47

-Tax consulting services 15 66
+Tax consulting services 121 15

+Network firms of PwC Australian firm

-Other consulting services - 22
+Other consulting services 5 -

-Total remuneration for non-assurance services 62 117
+Total remuneration for non- assurance services 192 62

-Total remuneration paid to PricewaterhouseCoopers 379 361
+Total remuneration paid to PricewaterhouseCoopers 483 379

-The Group's policy allows the engagement of PricewaterhouseCoopers on assignments additional to their statutory audit duties where PricewaterhouseCoopers expertise and experience with the Group are important.
+The Group's policy allows the engagement of PricewaterhouseCoopers on certain assignments additional to their statutory audit duties where PricewaterhouseCoopers expertise and experience with the Group are important, subject to a cap in fees on individual assignments, and a cap on aggregate fees over the course of a year.
+Certain assignments, and assignments in excess of these caps, require approval from the Audit and Risk Committee.

 These assignments are principally tax consulting and advice or where PricewaterhouseCoopers is awarded assignments on a competitive basis.
 It is the Group's policy to seek competitive tenders for all major consulting assignments.
-Group policy also requires the Chairperson of the Audit and Risk Committee to approve all individual assignments performed by PricewaterhouseCoopers with total fees of greater than \$20,000.